mk-fg/fgtk/README.rst

 repr
 ''''

-Even needed to check if file has newlines on BOM in it, yet every editor is user-friendly by default and hides these from actual file contents?
+Ever needed to check if file has newlines or BOM in it, yet every editor is user-friendly by default and hides these from actual file contents?

 One fix is hexdump or switching to binary mode, but these are usually terrible